CRICOS Code: 086298K

 Note: Completion of an Ironwood course does not guarantee an employment outcome.

 On successful completion this program provides students with a pathway to move into qualifications at the ACSF Level 4 such as the Diploma of Business/ Management/Marketing/Agribusiness or Horticulture.

 Units of Competency

-Consistent with Qualification Rules and prerequisite requirements the qualification offered by ICT comprises the following units of competence.
+Consistent with Qualification Rules and prerequisite requirements the qualification offered by Ironwood comprises the following units of competence.

 - SWELRN301A Module A Advanced learning strategies

 - SWEEXC303A Module C Comprehending and negotiating complex exchanges

 - SWEPRE305A Module E Comprehending and conducting presentations

 - SWEDIS306A Module F Comprehending and participating in discussions